EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 Digital Ocean provides Kubernetes clusters with storage and load balancers with a few clicks.

-### Apps
+### What are Apps for?

+Apps are probably the most underrated service that DO offers, I have two of them running for free.

 The apps are similar to a serverless solution, you connect your github, gitlab or bitbucket account with digital Ocean and you can upload Node apps or static files for them to serve, you can even specify them to run the compilation or any command you want.
-This is, so far, **the cheapest solution offered by Digital Ocean** and it is excellent for handling Frontend applications.
+This is, so far, **the cheapest solution offered by Digital Ocean** and it is excellent for handling Frontend applications, they take care of CI/CD and it's super cheap.

-Static sites get no extra cost and they run pretty well, this blog is running on one.
+Static sites get no extra cost and they run pretty well.
+In fact, this blog is running on one.

 ### Volumes